awsdocs/aws-cloudtrail-user-guide/doc_source/cloudtrail-concepts.md

 1. You create a trail in the CloudTrail console\.
 By default, this trail logs global service events\.

-1. You have multiple single region trails\.
+1. You have multiple single Region trails\.

-1. You do not need to include global services for the single region trails\.
+1. You do not need to include global services for the single Region trails\.
 Global service events are delivered for the first trail\.
 For more information, see [Creating, updating, and managing trails with the AWS Command Line Interface](cloudtrail-create-and-update-a-trail-by-using-the-aws-cli.md)\.

 **Note**
 When you create or update a trail with the AWS CLI, AWS SDKs, or CloudTrail API, you can specify whether to include or exclude global service events for trails\.
 You cannot configure global service event logging from the CloudTrail console\.